cfg-finalproject-team3/final-symptom-check/frontend/README.md

 ### Getting Started with React App Symptom Checker

-Name of the React App: check-symptoms-app
+Name of the React App: final-symptom-check

 Clone Git repo on your local machine

+Use command `cd final-symptom-check`

+`git pull` to get the latest version

+### Running the Back End

-Use command `cd check-symptoms-app`
+Use command `cd backend`

 run `npm install` to install all packages

-`git pull` to get the latest version
+run `npm install nodemon` to install nodemon

+run `nodemon server.js` or  `npm start` to run the first back end server

+run `nodemon index.js` or  `node index.js` to run the second back end server

+### Running the Front End

+Use command `cd frontend`

+run `npm install` to install all packages

+run `npm start` to run the application

 ## Font-family: Montserrat